SummaryRead the full fact sheet

 Heart attack action plan

-- a blood test – to measure levels of substances released into the blood when the heart muscle is damaged
+- – including a troponin test to measure levels of enzymes (proteins) released into the blood when the heart muscle is damaged

 Treatment for a heart attack